HMPO/hmpo-form-wizard/README.md

 ## Sessions

 The wizard expects some kind of session to have been created in previous middleware layers.
-If this is not found then the wizard will create its own in-memory session using [express-session](https://github.com/expressjs/session) but this is not recommended for production use.

 For production use a database backed session store is recommended - such as [connect-redis](https://github.com/tj/connect-redis).